Find out more about some of the writers contributing to our blog.

 I’m one of the Botany Curators, and help to look after Te Papa’s collection of dried plant specimens.
 I specialise in the taxonomy (i.e., naming) and evolution of New Zealand’s ferns, often using DNA analyses to address issues that can’t be resolved by consideration of the external features of the plants alone.
 I enjoy exploring new places, even if it is only to see plants I’ve never before encountered in the wild!

-Curator Historical Documentary Photography at Te Papa whose main interest is researching and writing about early New Zealand photography.
+Curator Historical Documentary Photography at Te Papa whose main interest is researching and writing about early photography and its relation to New Zealand.
 Lissa's posts share Te Papa’s superb historical photography collection.

 I am currently the Imaging team Manager at New Zealands National Museum, Te Papa.
 As a photographer and videographer my work takes me all sorts of interesting places, I am also lucky enough to work with Taonga from the National collection.
 These images and more can be accessed via Te Papas collection database, 'Collections Online'.
 My interests beyond the visual extend to playing the saxophone.

 I'm the Early Childhood Educator here at Te Papa.
 I'm really lucky that I get to create programmes, resources and events for our youngest visitors (ECE-Y2), and to work with them, and their caregivers, on exciting projects!
-Te Papa is a wonderful resource for ECE and Primary teachers, so it's also part of my job to help them to get the most out of their visits.
+Te Papa is a wonderful resource for ECE and Primary teachers, so it's also part of my job to help them to get the most out of our museum.

 I'm the web admin for Te Papa, looking after all Te Papa's websites from our main website (www.tepapa.govt.nz) to our other websites such as NZ Birds Online (www.nzbirdsonline.org.nz) and Arts Te Papa (www.arts.tepapa.govt.nz).
 I also work on other digital projects including Science Live, which is great as it means I get to talk about the subject I love most - science!